 This guide walks you through the best locations for staying at a villa, condo or AirBnb on St. Thomas.

-MASSIVE CAVEAT: I have no geographical basis for making the divisions I did.
+MASSIVE CAVEAT: I have no geographical basis for making the divisions I did on the map below.
 I literally decided on my own without regard to input from anyone.
 I am nominating myself as the sole authority on this matter.